PoisotLab/MS_network_els/els_networks.md

-interactions: the number of interactions ($L$) increases proportionally to the number of species ($S$) raised to some exponent, or $L \propto S^k$. @mart92ccc suggested that this exponent is approximately equal to 2, *i.e.* the number of interactions is proportional to the squared number of species. @bros04uss show that this general relationship holds even across space: it is possible to estimate how many interactions a species will establish across its entire range.
+interactions: the number of interactions ($L$) increases proportionally to the number of species ($S$) raised to some exponent, or $L \propto S^k$. @mart92ccc suggested that this exponent is approximately equal to 2, *i.e.* the number of interactions is proportional to the squared number of species (*Figure 1c*). @bros04uss show that this general relationship holds even across space: it is possible to estimate how many interactions a species will establish across its entire range.
 In some other instances, networks may differ on some aspect of their structure, despite obeying to a shared underlying principle.
 For example,
-@fort10nme show that in networks with a low connectance, nestedness (the degree to which the diet of specialists and generalists overlaps) and modularity (the tendency of species to form densely aggregated clusters) are positively correlated.
+@fort10nme show that in networks with a low connectance, nestedness (the degree to which the diet of specialists and generalists overlaps -- *Figure 2*) and modularity (the tendency of species to form densely aggregated clusters -- *Figure 2*) are positively correlated.
 In networks with higher connectance, this became the opposite: networks with a large number of interactions were either nested (and not modular) or modular (and not nested).
 In the recent years, it emerged